gordon-matt/Kinnect/README.md

 <img src="https://github.com/gordon-matt/Kinnect/blob/master/_Misc/Screenshots/family-tree.png" alt="Family Tree" />

-### GEDCOM import
+### GEDCOM import (optional)

-Bring in an existing tree from standard **GEDCOM** files (available during onboarding when the database is empty and you have administrator access).
-Individuals, relationships, and many common life events are mapped into the app’s model so you are not starting from scratch.
+If you already have a tree elsewhere, you can bring it in with a standard **GEDCOM** file (offered during onboarding when the database is empty and you have administrator access).
+Individuals, relationships, and many common life events are mapped into the app’s model. **Import is entirely optional**—you can skip it and **build the tree from scratch** by adding people manually, one at a time, with the same end result: a tree you grow and maintain inside Kinnect.

 ### Home feed

 A single timeline for **posts**, **photos**, and **videos** from people in your family—similar in spirit to a social feed, but without engagement metrics or algorithmic games.
-Share what is on your mind or let new media appear in the stream.
+Share what is on your mind or let new posts appear in the stream.

 <img src="https://github.com/gordon-matt/Kinnect/blob/master/_Misc/Screenshots/feed.png" alt="Feed" />